AWSBarker/mtrial/README.md

 # iTASC
-M+hub webhook dashboard and data administration site for iTASC trial
+M+hub webhook dashboard and data administration site for iTASC trial.

-Needs to be run on public URL server (AWS Lightsail) with HTTPS to produce webhook for D40g
+Needs to be run on public URL server (AWS Lightsail) with HTTPS to produce webhook for D40g set in M+hub.

 Based on Django framework with mysql, see requirements.txt for environment.